“Is it too late to give my baby up for adoption?”

 • Social media posts

-On an adoptive family’s website, you’ll see pictures of the family members, their home, their hobbies, and the activities they enjoy doing.
+On an adoptive family’s website, you’ll see pictures and videos of the family members, their home, their hobbies, and the activities they enjoy doing.
 They also include information about why they want to adopt, their faith, occupations, and their promises to you, their future child’s birth mother.

-Once you find an adoptive couple you like, your Adoption Coordinator will arrange a meeting for you.
 When you speak with the couple on the phone, you can ask them questions to decide if they are the right family to raise your child.
 Here are some questions you could ask to make the most of your first conversation.

 Getting Medical Care